This article includes answers to frequently asked questions we receive, regarding what tax forms instructors need to submit to Udemy.

 I previously submitted my tax forms to Udemy.
-Do I need to complete this new process?
+Do I need to complete this process again?

 Where can I find more information on tax forms?

-The US Internal Revenue Service (IRS) provides instructions in English for the various tax forms that our tax form tool supports:
+The U.S. Internal Revenue Service (IRS) provides instructions in English for its tax forms that our tax form tool supports:

 Since Udemy is unable to provide tax advice, we recommend that you consult with a tax advisor to ensure you’re using the right form and entering information correctly.